IMvampireXD/Script-API-Utilities-Package/README.md

 - isHavingItemQuantity (Returns true if the player has the specified amount of item in the inventory.
 Otherwise false.)

 # Usage
+Download the utlities.
-Download the utlities files as your need. and import the functions you need, in your script, like this:
+And import the functions as your need, in your script, like this:
 ```js
 import { getRandomNumber, detectDoubleJump } from "./utilities.js"
 ```